afs/rdf-delta/docs/delta-fuseki-config.md

     .
 ```

-For a configuration where the Fuseki serverfails over to another patch
+For a configuration where the Fuseki server fails over to
-log server:
+another patch log server:
 ```
 <#dataset> rdf:type delta:DeltaDataset ;